NekooyCollins/TodoList/README.md

-# TodoList
+# FocusList

-## TodoList is a mobile app implemented with Swift UI.
+## FocusList is a mobile app implemented with Swift UI.

 ## APP IDEA